sebbouez/finko-docs/docs/guides/filter-account-transactions.md

 You can also just type `tp:ama`.

 * Type `cat:food` in the search box to search for transactions with the "Food" category.

+## Using context menu

+* Right click on a transaction in the list of the **Account view** then click **Transactions with the same category** to filter only the transactions with the category of the selected transaction.
+* Right click on a transaction in the list of the **Account view** then click **Transactions with the same third party** to filter only the transactions with the third party of the selected transaction.